Bicycle & Walking

 Safe Routes to School

 Some area schools have Safe Routes to School programs to encourage children to walk and bike to school.
 The programs work to improve traffic safety for walking and biking, get kids to be more active, improve air quality near schools, and teach kids how to walk and bike safely.
 These programs also try to make walking and biking fun for families.
-Contact the Healthy Kids Collaborative of Dane County to find out more about the Safe Routes to School program in Dane County.
+The Wisconsin Bike Fed provides Safe Routes to School programming in Dane County, funded in part (80%) with federal Transportation Alternatives Program funding awarded by the Greater Madison MPO.
+Learn more about the Bike Fed and their youth education programs at https://wisconsinbikefed.org/what-we-do/programs/bike-walk-to-school/.

 Walking to school is an inexpensive and healthy way for children to get to school, the park, the swimming pool, or their friend’s house.
 However, make sure your kids know safe walking skills.
 The National Center for Safe Routes to School has developed a guide for parents and caregivers teaching children how to walk safely.